 Don’t:

 Avoid asking generic questions that can be easily answered on the program’s website.
 Don’t bring copies of your resume or CV.
-Contact programs directly only if they explicitly ask you to.

 You may bring business cards with a professional photo, but they are not necessary.